What kind of student would enjoy this course?

 Organic: Aldehydes, ketones, carboxylic acids, aromatic, amines, proteins and spectroscopy

 The understanding and interpretation of practical work will be assessed within the written exams accounting for 15% of the total marks.
 Practical skills will be assessed by teachers and indicated as a pass on the certificate.
-The AS and A-Level are stand-alone qualifications with

 What skills will I learn?